Church of the Nazarene: Higher education

 On October 16, 2009, the Global Consortium of Nazarene Graduate Seminaries and Schools of Theology (GCNGSST) was inaugurated in Manchester, England.
 It comprised the following eight institutions: Africa Nazarene University (Ongata Rongai, Kenya); Asia-Pacific Nazarene Theological Seminary (Taytay, Rizal, Philippines); Brazil Nazarene College (Faculdade Nazarena do Brasil) (Campinas, Brazil); Korea Nazarene University (Cheonan, South Korea); Nazarene Theological College, (Brisbane, Australia); Nazarene Theological College, (Manchester, England); Nazarene Theological Seminary (Kansas City, Missouri); and Seminario Nazareno de las Americas (SENDAS) (San José, Costa Rica).
-Nazarene educational institutions are overseen by the Nazarene International Board of Education (IBOE).
 Funded through a grant from the Henry Luce Foundation, the consortium connects Nazarene seminaries by optimizing the global resources available for theological education.
-While much of the work of the consortium is done throughout the year via video conferencing, subsequent meetings of the presidents and academic deans of the member institutions were held on the campuses of Korean Nazarene University in October 2010, and Nazarene Theological Seminary in August 2012.
+While much of the work of the consortium is done throughout the year via video conferencing, subsequent meetings of the presidents and academic deans of the member institutions were held on the campuses of Korean Nazarene University, and Nazarene Theological Seminary.

-Ministries

-There are several key ministries that focus on different aspect of the larger mission statement.
-The biggest of these are Nazarene Youth International (NYI), Sunday School and Discipleship Ministries, Nazarene Missions International (NMI), and Nazarene Publishing House (NPH).

 Nazarene Youth International (NYI)

 Nazarene Youth International is a youth organisation that has partnered with the Church of the Nazarene since its inception as the Nazarene Young Peoples Society (NYPS) in 1923.
-In 1976 it adopted its current name, and focused on young people aged 12 to 23 (later 12 to 29).
-In September 2014 NYI membership globally was 422,012 young people aged 14–25 (a decrease of 8,871 from 2013, but an increase of 85,062 or 25.24% since 2004) in 16,597 local organizations.
+In 1976, it adopted its current name, and focused on young people aged 12 to 23 (later 12 to 29).
+In September 2014, NYI membership globally was 422,012 young people aged 14–25 (a decrease of 8,871 from 2013, but an increase of 85,062 or 25.24% since 2004) in 16,597 local organizations.

 The NYI-sponsored Third Wave emerging leadership conference was held from January 3–8, 2012 in Bangkok, Thailand, with approximately 250 participants from 55 countries attending.

-Sunday School and Discipleship Ministries International (SDMI)
+Nazarene Discipleship International (NDI)

 At the end of 2010, Sunday School and Discipleship Ministries International (SDMI) reported an average global Sunday School weekly attendance of 703,344, and the Global Discipleship Group attendance was 191,912, for a total of 895,256 (an increase of 52,132 from 2009).
 The Total Global Responsibility List was 1,690,255 in 2009.

 In 2016, the Global Discipleship attendance was 1,245,818; a decadal growth rate of 55%.
 The total global responsibility lists was 1,845,786.
+In 2022, there was a need to better align SDMI with the new denominational focus on Nazarene Discipleship as a Journey of Grace.
+It was at this time that SDMI was rebranded as Nazarene Discipleship International (NDI).